web-arts-unimelb/contrib/modules/contrib/httprl/README.txt

 Request 1000 URLs in a non blocking manner with one httprl_request() call.
 These URLs will all have the same options.
 This will saturate the server.
-All 1000 requests will eventually hit the server due to it waiting for the connection to be established; `async_connect` is FALSE.
+Usually all 1000 requests will eventually hit the server due to it waiting for the connection to be established; `async_connect` is FALSE.

     <?php
     // Set the blocking mode.